facebookresearch/habitat-sim/README.md

 ### Install with Conda

-We provide pre-built conda binaries for convenient installation, however please note that these may not be the most up to date versions of habitat sim.
+We provide pre-built conda binaries for convenient installation, however please note that these might not be the most up to date versions of habitat sim.

 For systems with a display: